BUILD-Institut-for-Byggeri-By-og-Miljo/bsim-help/en/24Miscellaneous/24_57_Converting_weather_data_for_tsbi5.md

 <u>Always</u> press *Save* before doing a climate data conversion.

 When climate data have been converted, a statistic for the new climate file is shown.
 The statistic shows month by month the minimum, the average and the maximum values of ambient temperature (°C), absolute moisture content (kg/kg), Normal radiation (W/m²), Diffuse radiation (W/m²), cloud cover (octas), Wind direction (°) and Wind speed (m/s).
-At the end of the page, the same three values are shown for the total converted period.